kureuil/batch-rs/guide/src/getting-started.md

 }
 ```

-Now, that we're connected to our broker, we'll create our first task.
-A task is
+Now, that we're connected to our broker, we'll create our first job.
+A job is
 a work of unit that you want to asynchronously, becuse handling synchronously is
 not possible or wouldn't be ideal (e.g sending a mail from a web API).
 The
-easiest of creating a task, is by declaring a structure, and derive `Task` on
+easiest of creating a job, is by declaring a structure, and derive `Job` on
 it:

 ```rust